advename/WordPress-security-snippets/README.md

 These snippets support all apache and litespeed versions.
 Add them to your .htaccess on your own risk.

-There's a check in place to execute only version specific code:
+There's a check in place to execute only version specific code for apache:
 ```
 <IfModule !mod_authz_core.c>
  # ...
 Apache < 2.4